Skip to main content

 The 4% rule states you can safely withdraw 4% of your portfolio in year one, then adjust for inflation annually, and your money will last 30 years.
 In 2026, with longer life expectancies (85-90 years) and market volatility, some experts suggest 3.5% or using guardrail strategies.
 The calculator's 'Safe Withdrawal Rates' module includes both traditional 4% and modern guardrail strategies that adjust withdrawals based on portfolio performance.

 Inflation erodes purchasing power over time.
-At 2.6% inflation, $100,000 today equals $218,000 in 30 years.
-A $2.5M nest egg in 2056 has the purchasing power of $1.1M today.
-The calculator automatically adjusts for inflation, showing both future-dollar goals and today's-dollar equivalents.
+At 2.6% inflation, $100,000 today equals about $216,000 in 30 years; running the math the other way, $1 of 2056 spending power costs only about $0.46 today.
+The calculator automatically adjusts for inflation, showing both future-dollar goals (what your account balance needs to read at retirement) and today's-dollar equivalents (what those dollars actually buy).
 Always plan in future dollars but understand today's purchasing power.

 Sequence of returns risk is the danger of poor market performance in the first 3-5 years of retirement.
 If your portfolio drops 20% in year one, you're withdrawing from a smaller base, which compounds the damage.
 A market crash 15 years into retirement is less dangerous because you've already withdrawn less principal.
 Guardrail strategies help mitigate this by reducing withdrawals when portfolios underperform.